AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 With the 2.0 `/reports` endpoint, you can request as many breakdowns as you like, instead of the limit of four with the 1.4 APIs.
 To request a breakdown report, use an `itemId` in the `metricFilter` section of your request (as shown above).
 See [Breakdowns](endpoints/reports/breakdowns.md) for more detailed information.

 ## Data Warehouse

+This section describes the difference between Data Warehouse 1.4 and 2.0 APIs.

+With 1.4 APIs, you can run Data Warehouse reports with the `Report.Run` method in a [POST request](https://adobedocs.github.io/analytics-1.4-apis/#/Report/Report.Run).
+This is requested by setting `source":"warehouse" in the `reportDescription` object in the request payload.
+This service returns requested analytics data, as described in [Adobe Analytics 1.4 Data Warehouse Reports](https://developer.adobe.com/analytics-apis/docs/1.4/guides/reporting/data-warehouse/).

+With 2.0 APIs, Data Warehouse functions similar to an export service that includes granular scheduling and detailed reports generated from scheduled requests.
+The Data Warehouse reports returned by the 2.0 APIs do not return analytics data.

+Currently, you must make your first scheduled request in Analysis Workspace.
+Subsequently, you can create additional scheduled requests, update requests, and retrieve request information with the 2.0 APIs.
+You can also update and retrieve reports generated from scheduled requests.
+The 2.0 APIs include destination options for sending request information and reports.
+For more information, refer to both the [Data Warehouse 2.0 Reference](https://adobedocs.github.io/analytics-2.0-apis/?urls.primaryName=Data%20Warehouse%20APIs) and the [Data Warehouse 2.0 Endpoint Guide](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/data-warehouse/).